-As part of the Program application, all applicants and household members will be required to submit documentation to prove their identity.
+As part of the Program application process, all applicants and household members will be required to submit must provide documentation to prove their identity.
 This documentation may include, but is not limited to, the following:

 - Government Issued Photo Identification (Federal or State issued);

 - Driver's License;

 - Passport;

 - Military ID Card;

 - Birth Certificate; or

 - Certificate of Naturalization or Permanent Resident Card.

-Birth certificates may only be used as proof of identification for applicant household members.
+Birth certificates may only be used as proof of identification for Applicant's household members.
 Applicants must submit a photo ID.